mbarq/LotteryMachine/README.md

 #LotteryMachine

-First java assignment for programming I
+First java assignment for programming I.
 Uses a fun random number generator after you've picked what game you want to play;
 Lottery (six numbers, 1-53) or